Alexveeuk/Vepi/README.md

 # Vepi - Vena ETL Python Interface

-A Python package for interacting with Vena's ETL API, providing a simple interface for data import and export operations.
+A Python package for interacting with Vena's ETL API, providing a simple interface for data import, export, and job management operations.

 note this is not an official Vena package this is a hobby project.